 There is a 10-year limited warranty on the coops.
 This warranty covers structural problems should they occur, assuming the coop was properly maintained.

 What to know about shipping and delivery

-Each coop is made to order, please allow up to two months to receive your coop.
+Each coop is made to order, please allow up to 32 weeks (8 months) to receive your coop.

 Standard delivery provides for the coop to be delivered to the end of your driveway--and you will be responsible for moving it to the ideal location in your yard.
-Or, provided there is easy accessibility for the truck driver (for example, a 10' wide opening where a smaller truck can get into your yard), your driver can place your coop wherever you like.
-The fee for this is $200.00.
+Or, provided there is easy accessibility for the truck driver (for example, a 10' wide opening where a smaller truck can get into your yard), your driver can place your coop wherever you like for a fee of $225.00.